+*The above ceiling limit shall be applicable up to 31.03.2026 (subject to annual review, if required)

-9. Provision of land at promotional rates for Public Charging Stations (PCS):
+10. Provision of land at promotional rates for Public Charging Stations (PCS):

-9.1 In initial years the penetration of Electric Vehicles on road is increasing gradually.
+10.1 In initial years the penetration of Electric Vehicles on road is increasing gradually.
 Consequently, the utilization rate for the Public Charging Stations is very low.
 High cost of rent for land and chargers coupled with no definite visibility of revenues makes the overall investment proposition for setting up a public Charging Station challenging in present scenario.